ZEPOSIA (ozanimod) safety & tolerability profile

 Please refer to the ZEPOSIA Summary of Product Characteristics for full safety information

-The most frequent events were defined as those that occurred in at least 3% of the patients who received ozanimod during the induction or maintenance period.4
+The most frequent events were defined as those that occurred in at least 3% of the patients who received ZEPOSIA during the induction or maintenance period.4

-Laboratory values were flagged by the central laboratory if they fell outside the standard reference range.
-The investigator decided whether the laboratory value qualified as an adverse event.4
+§Laboratory values were flagged by the central laboratory if they fell outside the standard reference range.
+The investigator decided whether the laboratory value qualified as an AE.4

 Blue icon of a clipboard with a blue tick next to it

-No cases of myocardial infarction, pulmonary embolism, or deep vein thrombosis associated with ZEPOSIA in the induction phase10
+No cases of myocardial infarction, pulmonary embolism, or deep vein thrombosis associated with ZEPOSIA in the induction phase7

 Blue icon of a clipboard with a blue tick next to it

-No cases of bradycardia, stroke, myocardial infarction, pulmonary embolism, or deep vein thrombosis associated with continuous ZEPOSIA use in the maintenance phase10
+No cases of bradycardia, stroke, myocardial infarction, pulmonary embolism, or deep vein thrombosis associated with continuous ZEPOSIA use in the maintenance phase7

 Blue icon of a clipboard with a blue tick next to it

-Prior to treatment initiation with ozanimod, an ECG in all patients should be obtained to determine whether any pre-existing cardiac abnormalities are present.
-In patients with certain pre-existing conditions, first-dose monitoring is recommended.3
+Prior to treatment initiation with ZEPOSIA, an ECG in all patients should be obtained to determine whether any pre-existing cardiac abnormalities are present.
+In patients with certain pre-existing conditions, first-dose monitoring is recommended.1

 AE, adverse event; ECG, electrocardiogram.